chiefenne/PyAero/README.md

 $ pyaero
 ```

-To keep everything stored across sessions, you might want to add PYAEROPATH and the *alias* command to your *~.bashrc, ~/.profile* or similar depending on your environment.

-## Qt for Python version (PySide2)
+## Qt for Python version

-PyAero version based on the **Qt for Python (alias PySide2)** GUI API
+PyAero version based on the [Qt for Python](https://www.qt.io/qt-for-python) (alias PySide2 for QT5 or PySide6 for QT6) API.

-**Reasoning for going with Qt for Python**

-PyAero started based on the PyQt4 which for me was the API to go at the time when I started development.
-PyAero two years ago achieved an 80% state.
+PyAero started based on the PyQt4 framework which for me was the API to go at the time when I started development.

 After a small creative break I decided to upgrade to PyQt5 and continue development.
 I soon realized that the PyQt5 documentation lacks information, i.e. there were only links to the Qt C++ documentation and no Python related docs, I had the feelig that the PyQt5 development probably stagnates.

-Short online research revealed to me that meanwhile Qt themselves are developing now **Qt for Python (alias PySide2)** which is based on the legacy Pyside API.
+Short online research revealed to me that meanwhile Qt themselves are developing now **Qt for Python** which is based on the legacy Pyside API.
 This made me think that it is possibly best to go with Qt for Python as it is tightly coupled to Qt.

 ## For the brave